Grammar Based Speaker Role Identification for Air Traffic Control Speech Recognition: Acknowledgements

 \section{Acknowledgements}

-The work was supported by the European Union's Horizon 2020 project No. 864702 - ATCO$2$ (Automatic collection and processing of voice data from air-traffic communications), which is a part of Clean Sky Joint Undertaking.
-The work was also partially supported by SESAR EC project No. 884287 - HAAWAII (Highly automated air-traffic controller workstations with artificial intelligence integration).
+The work was supported by SESAR EC project No. 884287\,-\,HAAWAII (Highly automated air-traffic controller workstations with artificial intelligence integration).
+The work was also partially supported by the European Union's Horizon 2020 project No. 864702\,-\,ATCO2 (Automatic collection and processing of voice data from air-traffic communications), which is a part of Clean Sky Joint Undertaking.
+We wish to acknowledge Santosh Kesiraju for providing valuable insights and suggestions regarding the assignment of scores for classification.